 Travellers going to areas with Zika Virus should take meticulous measures to prevent mosquito bites during the daytime.
 There is currently no preventive medication or vaccine against Zika Virus.

-Travellers who are pregnant or considering pregnancy should postpone travel to areas with Zika Virus transmission.
+Travellers who are pregnant or considering pregnancy should take special precautions for themselves and their partners.